impresso/impresso.github.io/pages/app.usage.02.md

 ## PARTHENOS MODULE - Collections of digitised newspapers as historical sources

-A training module for scholars which equips them with crucial background knowledge of the technologies behind newspaper digitisation and how they change and affect historical newspapers as well as the practice of historical research.
+A training module for scholars which provides background knowledge on newspaper digitisation technologies, with a special focus on their impact on both digital sources and the practice of historical research.

 <a class="d-block image-link"
   style="max-width:400px;"